-The THRIVE framework encourages recognition of the needs of children, young people and families who are at risk of adverse and harmful experiences such as family breakdown, school exclusion, criminality, child sexual exploitation etc, but where CAMHS and other agencies have been unable to bring about positive change.
+The THRIVE Framework for system change (Wolpert et al., 2019) encourages recognition of the needs of children, young people and families who are at risk of adverse and harmful experiences such as family breakdown, school exclusion, criminality, child sexual exploitation etc, and where CAMHS and other agencies have been unable to bring about positive change.
 CAMHS treatment may have been tried and found to be ineffective, or the child, young person or family are not “treatment ready”.
 Often these families are intensively supported by CAMHS but the risks cannot be reduced.
 There is usually a high level of professional anxiety in these cases and collaborative interagency working is sometimes challenged by differing opinions in the professional network about what needs to be done.

 This module is led by Dr Peter Fuggle, Director of Clinical Services and AMBIT Co-Lead, the Anna Freud National Centre for Children and Families and Dr Andy Wiener, Consultant Child and Adolescent Psychiatrist and Associate Clinical Director, the Tavistock and Portman NHS Foundation Trust.

-If you would like to buy in this training for your services please contact firstname.lastname@example.org.
+If you would like to buy in this training for your services please contact the team at firstname.lastname@example.org.

-The i-THRIVE Academy is funded by Health Education England
+The i-THRIVE Academy pilot in 2017 was funded by Health Education England.